 A tricky age, because they have just started realising frightening things about change and loss and death.
 This is the stage where children get upset about not being able to take the view, or the stairs, with them.
 If you have a pet, it helps to involve the child in discussing how to make Fido or Felix feel comfortable; you will pick up a lot of clues about what your child is worried about too.

-Encourage poems and paintings about the old home and the new one.
+With older children you can encourage them to write some poems and do some paintings about the old home and the new one.
 Keep a collection of works of art from the old kitchen walls and instantly Blu-tak them up in the new place, to show that this is as much theirs as the old one.
 If you are still in the neighbourhood, let them have friends round to view it and play in the boxes as soon as you've moved.
 Never mind the hideous chaos.
 Children like chaos.

 Ask them to make a 'first night box or bag' and fill it with all the essentials they will need on the first night spent in your new home and in the morning.
 Think pj's, teddy, favourite blanket, toothbrush, nightlight.
 You may have to double check they haven't packed their entire room but it will keep them busy and focused on the first night in their new home.

 If you can try to prepare and let children know they will be moving between a month and two months beforehand, so they have time to think about it and process what this will mean.
 If you can show them the local area and point out the new things like the shops, school, playground and parks so they can imagine the fun they will have there.
 Also visit the house with them before the move, and point out their new room.

 Maybe you can let them choose which room they would like or the colours of paint, furniture and other decorations they can have to make the new room their own.
 By including them, they will feel excited about the new house, rather than worried.